 When you are sure that your AC pipe has been fully defrosted, you can start it up again.
 All you need to do is switch the thermostat back to COOL and observe the unit cool your home.

-It is important to note that while the steps above can unfreeze your frozen AC pipe, it doesn’t solve the problem completely.
+It is important to note that while the steps above can unfreeze your frozen AC pipe, it doesn’t solve the problem completely and you might still need to have your air conditioning sytem looked at to avoid further trouble.
 It is reasonable to contact an HVAC professional, especially if your AC pipe freezes often.
+A component might be broken and you might need to get air conditioning repair services.